OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

 2. **Recovery Protocol** A specific protocol where there's enough memory available to tell the server what it needs to know
 3. **Mount Protocol** The first process through which the clients and servers connect together
 4. **Virtual File System (VFS)** Allows for the use of multiple file systems to be utilized for a given operating system
 5. **Write Buffering** The delayed sending of the clients data to the server.
 The submitted data to the network is first held locally in the client's cache
+[Return](#file-systems-and-directories) to *File Systems and Directories*

 Data Integrity and Protection: Chapter 45